glacials/twos.dev/src/From Google to Apple.md

 This was a far less noticeable change than I expected.
 Everything from bookmark sync to my extensions to rendering works the same.

 In macOS the Safari chrome fades into the background better than the Chrome chrome, such that websites feel a bit closer to standalone applications even when in a tabbed window.
-The touchpad gesture to go back or forward produces a natural transition where the whole web page slides off screen to reveal the target web page, but it backfires and feels artificial on single-page apps where the original navigation event from the target page was no so heavyweight as that.
+The touchpad gesture to go back or forward produces a natural transition where the whole web page slides off screen to reveal the target web page, but it backfires and feels artificial on single-page apps where the navigation event doesn’t deserve such a heavyweight animation.

 The ecosystem effects of Safari include Handoff, which allows a browsing session to smoothly transition from device to device.